Annual general meetings and voting rights

 (iii) indicated by telephonic or electronic means, if the by-laws so permit

-Also, condo owners now have the right to keep the content of their votes secret.
+Also, condo owners now have the right to keep the content of their votes confidential.
 Under certain conditions, a condo corporation can pass a by-law to amend or repeal this right.
 For further details, please see section 14.1 of O. Reg.
 48/01 under the Condominium Act, 1998.

 A proxy is the authority to represent someone else, especially in voting.
 A proxy identifies someone else who will vote on the person’s behalf.
 A proxy might be used if someone wants to vote on an issue but is unable to attend the meeting in person.
 A proxy must be in writing and must be signed by the person granting the proxy.